Claustn/xipherdk/content/posts/2021-12-30-Running-HomeAssistant-TrueNAS-Scale.md

 6) **Confirm Options** - Just click save

-Now I was able to boot HomeAssistant by starting the machine, but I still needed to load my Slaesh Zigbee stick I tried running **lsusb** from the shell, but that was not installed, so I had to try and fig out the data from **dmesg**
+Now I was able to boot HomeAssistant by starting the VM, but I still needed to load my Slaesh Zigbee stick I tried running **lsusb** from the shell, but that was not installed, so I had to try and figure out the USB information from **dmesg**

 ```
 dmesg | greb usb